As NBA prepares to celebrate King, Robertson also remembers

 The annual reminder of that comes Monday, on the annual celebration of the King holiday.
 The NBA has scheduled 12 games — including the traditional home games in King’s birthplace of Atlanta and in Memphis, where he was killed at 39.

-Memphis plays host to Chicago in a matchup of two of the league’s biggest surprises so far this season, while Atlanta will host reigning NBA champion Milwaukee.
+Memphis hosts Chicago in a matchup of two of the league’s biggest surprises so far this season, while Atlanta will host reigning NBA champion Milwaukee.
 And Robertson believes it’s critical players in this generation are reminded of what those who preceded them in the game had to endure as the NBA celebrates its 75th anniversary.

 “When I was younger there were so many things couldn’t do,” Robertson said.
 “I couldn’t go here or there, had to ride in the back of the bus when I went back to see my grandparents in Tennessee, and all these types of things.
 But these things, you become aware of them.
 The players today didn’t have to go through any of that.
 They’ve only read about it.”